-The main purpose of an advertisement is to; persuade, inform and to influence people to chose what you are trying to push out, adding psychological factors is actually an amazing process and let me explain why.
-It’s not just important to give all the facts and figures because it’s too black and white.
-It’s too much of a logical decision and it’s much easier for your audience to weigh up the risks and benefits, in addition to that…It’s pretty boring.
-Evoking feeling and emotion into your advertisement not only increases the benefits the person watching sees, but it also decreases the risks attached and that’s where the creativity comes into play and it’s an enjoyable challenge.
+The purpose of an advertisement is to; persuade, inform, and influence people to choose what you are trying to push out, and adding psychological factors is essential.
+Only inputting facts and figures makes your advertisement too black and white, making the decision too logical, which is much easier for your audience to weigh up the risks and benefits, in addition to that…It’s pretty bland.
+Evoking feeling and emotion into your advertisement not only increases the benefits the person watching sees, but it also decreases the risks attached, and that’s where the creativity comes into play, an enjoyable challenge.

 In today’s day and age, you see more advertisements implementing things such as; stories, specific colours, adding music/dance, or even adding celebrities (influencers) that can evoke an emotion from the people watching.

 One company that has benefited from fusing both of these techniques is Compare The Market.
 I don’t know if anyone remembers their ads back in the days, but they were bland.
 The whole thing felt so robotic, especially with that jingle at the end, which was a poor attempt of “spicing it up.”